apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 Changing the Default System Offering for Virtual Routers
 ---------------------------------------------------

-Additionally, as a CloudStack administrator, you can change the default system offering used for Virtual Routers.
+As a CloudStack administrator, you can change the default system offering used for Virtual Routers.

 #.
 Create a new system Offering